Emmy van Deurzen: Existential Counselling and Psychotherapy (1987–1990s)

-Van Deurzen’s first major book, Existential Counselling in Practice (1987), later republished in expanded editions, articulated her therapeutic approach in accessible language.
+Van Deurzen's first major book, Existential Counselling in Practice (1987), later republished in expanded editions, articulated her therapeutic approach in accessible language.
 She introduced the "emotional compass" to map emotions across the four existential dimensions, linking them to human values.
 In 1988, she co-founded the Society for Existential Analysis and in 1993 became a key figure in professional regulation as the first elected Chair of the UK Council for Psychotherapy (UKCP). 'she also represented psychotherapists in Europe at the European Commission and Council of Europe as external relations officer of the European Association for Psychotherapy (EAP).

 Publications and Thought Leadership (1990s–2000s)

 Her second major book, Everyday Mysteries (1996), offered a comprehensive synthesis of existential philosophy and therapy, presenting philosophical and clinical material in pragmatic terms.
 Her third major work, Paradox and Passion (1998), reflected on emotional tensions and personal experience, including her early struggles with suicidality.
 Throughout the 2000s, she published extensively, including the co-authored Dictionary of Existential Psychotherapy and Counselling (2005) and several edited volumes on existential perspectives in supervision, coaching, and relationships.
 With Martin Adams, she co-authored Skills in Existential Counselling & Psychotherapy (2011), a practical guide for clinicians.

 Existential-Phenomenological Research and Structural Methodology (2010s–2020s)

 Van Deurzen developed a research method rooted in existential therapy, integrating phenomenological, hermeneutic, heuristic, and narrative elements.
 Her Structural Existential Analysis (co-authored with Claire Arnold-Baker, 2022) formalized this approach, using five existential lenses—Space, Time, Purpose, Paradox, and Passion—and introduced the Existential Research Dialogue (ERD), a dialogical interview technique.
 She served as senior editor of The Wiley World Handbook of Existential Therapy (2019), the most comprehensive text in the field, bringing together leading figures like Irvin Yalom, Alfried Laengle, and Kirk Schneider.

-In 2014 she and her husband Prof Digby Tantam, created the Existential Academy, a community interest company, in West Hampstead, on Fortune Green Road, where they offer five masters programmes and two doctoral programmes in conjunction with Middlesex University, as well as a range of short courses.

-In 2023 Digby Tantam and Emmy van Deurzen semi-retired and though they continue to direct the New School, the Existential Academy and their associate private practice Dilemma Consultancy their colleagues Dr. Claire Arnold-Baker and Danny van Deurzen-Smith have taken over the daily management, as principal and deputy principal respectively.

-Over the years van Deurzen has given over 300 keynote lectures and invited workshops around the world, on five continents.
+In 2014, van Deurzen and her husband Digby Tantam created the Existential Academy, a community interest company, in West Hampstead, on Fortune Green Road, where they offer five masters programmes and two doctoral programmes in conjunction with Middlesex University, as well as a range of short courses.
+In 2023, van Deurzen and Digby Tantam semi-retired and though they continue to direct the New School, the Existential Academy and their associate private practice Dilemma Consultancy their colleagues Dr. Claire Arnold-Baker and Danny van Deurzen-Smith have taken over the daily management, as principal and deputy principal respectively.
+Over the years, van Deurzen has given over 300 keynote lectures and invited workshops around the world, on five continents.